uitwaaien6/Coins-Api/README.md

 # Coins-Api

-# NodeJS API Server for Crypto Market \
+# NodeJS API Server for Crypto Market

-Creating an API Server for the github page.
+Using glitch.com for deployment. \
+Deployed to coinslive.glitch.me.

 # Getting Started
 - Clone the repository and cd into the project folder in your terminal.